 However, in cases where it is determined that said Large-Scale Purchase will significantly damage the common interests of Tokuyama's shareholders and Tokuyama's corporate value, even if the Large-Scale Purchase Rules have been complied with, Tokuyama's Board of Directors may implement a Countermeasure (the specific details of the Countermeasure are as set forth in the foregoing 4.
 (1)) in order to protect the common interests of Tokuyama's shareholders and Tokuyama's corporate value.
-Specifically, in cases where there are reasonable grounds for concluding that the Large-Scale Purchase corresponds to any of the scenarios described in 1 through 2 below, such a Large-Scale Purchase will, in principle, be determined to be one that will significantly damage the common interests of Tokuyama's shareholders and Tokuyama's corporate value.
-Meanwhile, a Countermeasure against the Large-Scale Purchase shall be exclusively activated in cases where the Large-Scale Purchase is judged to significantly damage the common interests of Tokuyama's shareholders and Tokuyama's corporate value, and shall not necessarily be activated only due to the fact that the Large-Scale Purchase is determined to formally fall under any of the categories 1 through 7 below.
+Specifically, in cases where there are reasonable grounds for concluding that the Large-Scale Purchase corresponds to any of the scenarios described in (i) through (v) below, such a Large-Scale Purchase will, in principle, be determined to be one that will significantly damage the common interests of Tokuyama's shareholders and Tokuyama's corporate value.
+Meanwhile, a Countermeasure against the Large-Scale Purchase shall be exclusively activated in cases where the Large-Scale Purchase is judged to significantly damage the common interests of Tokuyama's shareholders and Tokuyama's corporate value, and shall not necessarily be activated only due to the fact that the Large-Scale Purchase is determined to formally fall under any of the categories (i) through (v) below.

-- (1) When it is determined that the purchase of Tokuyama's shares is being carried out for the purpose of causing Tokuyama's related parties to take over Tokuyama's shares at an overstated share price, regardless of whether there is genuine intent to participate in the management of Tokuyama (so-called green mailer). - 2 When it is determined that the purchase of Tokuyama's shares is being carried out for the purpose of temporarily controlling the management of Tokuyama so that the intellectual property rights, know-how, trade secrets and principal suppliers, customers and the like required with respect to Tokuyama's or the Tokuyama Group companies' business can be transferred to the Large-Scale Purchaser or its group companies and the like. - 3 When it is determined that the purchase of Tokuyama's shares is being carried out in accordance with plans to divert the assets of Tokuyama or the Tokuyama Group
+- When it is determined that the purchase of Tokuyama's shares is being carried out for the purpose of causing Tokuyama's related parties to take over Tokuyama's shares at an overstated share price, regardless of whether there is genuine intent to participate in the management of Tokuyama (so-called green mailer). - (ii) When it is determined that the purchase of Tokuyama's shares is being carried out for the purpose of temporarily controlling the management of Tokuyama so that the intellectual property rights, know-how, trade secrets and principal suppliers, customers and the like required with respect to Tokuyama's or the Tokuyama Group companies' business can be transferred to the Large-Scale Purchaser or its group companies and the like. - (iii) When it is determined that the purchase of Tokuyama's shares is being carried out in accordance with plans to divert the assets of Tokuyama or the Tokuyama Group companies to secure or use as a source of funds to repay the obligations of the Large-Scale Purchaser or its group companies and the like after controlling the management of Tokuyama. - (iv) When it is determined that the purchase of Tokuyama's shares is being carried out for the purpose of temporarily controlling the management of Tokuyama so that Tokuyama's or the Tokuyama Group companies' high-value assets, such as real estate and securities, can be disposed of through sales and the like or so that an opportunity is afforded to cause the share price to increase rapidly due to temporarily high dividends whereupon Tokuyama's shares can be sold at an inflated price.